If you are a former student of the University of Leeds you may be eligible for a 10% alumni tuition fee bursary.

 To be eligible you must:1.
 Have previously studied at the University of Leeds at an undergraduate or postgraduate level, and this includes incoming study abroad students.
 See below for the small number of previous courses that are not eligible.

 2. Be registering for an award leading to a postgraduate qualification (with the exception of the PGCE), see the full list of qualifications

 3. Be self-financing for at least part of the cost of your tuition fees.
 You are deemed to be self-funding if you have support from a friend or relative.

-4. Be planning to commence your studies from September 2016 onwards.
+4. Have commenced your studies from September 2016 onwards.
 The bursary cannot be awarded retrospectively.

 The University will review the bursary annually and reserves the right to vary or withdraw this bursary at its sole discretion but changes will not be applied retrospectively.

 You must advise the University if at any time (before or after you register on your course) you obtain funding for your tuition fees from sponsors whether this is paid directly to the University or to yourself as a contribution to your tuition fees.